ArielSha111/pacman-AI-project-1/README.md

 # How to play
+1. Open the CMD on the path of the downloaded files
+1. type: python pacman.py
 1. use your keyboard to move the Pacman.
 1. make sure to not let pacman lose many points since the game will be over.

 # AI algorithms and commands